hkpeaks/peaks-consolidation/README.md

 # Peaks DataFrame
 Peaks DataFrame is a personal academic project that aims to provide an alternative to SQL statements for processing billions of rows using streaming or in-memory model to accelerate dataframe.
-The project started coding on February 18th, 2023 in Hong Kong SAR with the goal of achieving real-time processing up to 10 million rows per second.
+The project started coding on February 18th, 2023 in Hong Kong SAR with the goal of achieving real-time processing up to 10 million rows per second by a computing device.

 Currently, Peaks DataFrame have been innovating and testing a set of algorithms and data structures to support profound acceleration of the dataframe with limited memory.
 One of the project’s expected outcomes is to solve the data explosion that came with data capture from IoT devices, ERP, internet and data lake.
 By using a proper script settings, it can support streaming and in-memory models.